ZeroDown is an affordable homeownership solution in the San Francisco Bay Area.

 Absolutely not.
 We didn’t choose the name “ZeroDown” for nothing!

 When you get qualified, we ask you for a few pieces of basic information and to link us to your bank and credit card account(s), which gives us an understanding of your finances.
-In addition, we ask for four references who can speak to your shining personal and professional attributes.
 If we happen to need any other information, we'll reach out to you.

 Once you complete your qualification application, we will be in touch with you within 48 hours.

-You will be asked to pay a one-time flat program fee for ZeroDown equivalent to 1% of the home acquisition cost (minus the $500 you have paid as initiation fee) when we submit an offer to buy your home.
-We take care of all the other closing related costs of buying your home.
+You will be asked to pay a one-time flat program fee of $10,000 for ZeroDown, when we make an offer to buy the home of your choice.
+Once our offer is accepted, we take care of all the other closing related costs of buying your home.
 That's it!
 No other costs, no hidden fees.

 1 These are based of median closing costs for a buyer in the Bay Area.